 Rosemary Garlic Pork Roast

-This tender, slow cooked, and marinated Rosemary Garlic Pork Roast is a perfect Sunday dinner or special occasion dinner recipe.
-This crowd pleaser is delicious and quick to prepare.
+This tender and slow cooked Rosemary Garlic Pork Roast is a perfect Sunday dinner or special occasion dinner recipe.
+This marinated roast recipe is a crowd pleaser, so delicous and quick to prepare.

 pork roast sliced onto a cutting board